davidamankwah/Final_YearProject/README.md

 <h3>Running the project: </h3>

-* Start the backend server by running the follwing command in the backend directory.
+* Start the server by running the follwing command in the backend directory.

  ```bash
 nodemon index.js
 ```

-* Start the frontend development by running the follwing command in the frontend directory.
+* Start the client by running the follwing command in the frontend directory.

  ```bash
 npm start